Responding to COVID-19

 The health, social, and economic impacts of the COVID-19 pandemic are sure to have long-lasting effects on the well-being of children and families.
-PolicyLab will continue to be a voice for youth as we work to inform evidence-based policy solutions that directly address our response to this crisis, as well as our nation’s efforts to reopen society and manage future outbreaks.
+PolicyLab will continue to be a voice for youth as we work to inform evidence-based policy solutions that directly address our response to this crisis, as well as our nation’s efforts to reopen society, recover from the lingering health and social impacts and manage future outbreaks.

 Children's Hospital of Philadelphia, PolicyLab.
 Responding to COVID-19 [Online].
 Available at: http://www.policylab.chop.edu.
 [Accessed: plug in date accessed here].